-For more information, refer to Identity Cloud's Configure trusted URLs or AM's Configure trusted URLs .
+Learn more from Identity Cloud's Configure trusted URLs are or AM's Configure trusted URLs.

 End AM sessions on logout

 Configure one of the following properties to manage logout:

 - AM Logout URL to redirect the request to AM's /am/UI/Logout endpoint.
 This is the default value. - Enable Invalidate Logout Session - Set to true when Logout URL List is configured with a page in your application, but your application doesn't handle the session invalidation process.